-- Daily catch-up strategies for phonics, Early Reading, reading and maths. - Support for Gross and Fine motor skills and basic finger strength via appropriate activities such as 'Write from the start' and other OT recommended activities. - Spelling interventions, 'Beat Dyslexia' and more specific 'Word Wasp' activities for some dyslexic learners. - A range of English support such as 'Rapid Phonics', 'Rapid Reading and Rapid Writing.' - Maths interventions such as 'The Power of Maths' and 'Rapid Maths.' - Activities to support working memory. - Speech and Learning Therapy (SALT) - Art therapy, 'Drawing and Talking' and social groups in both KS1&2. - 'Talk About 'intervention for developing self-esteem and social communication skills. - Lego therapy.
+- Daily catch-up strategies for phonics, early reading, reading and maths. - Support for gross and fine motor skills including basic finger strength via appropriate activities such as 'Write from the start' and other OT recommended activities. - Spelling interventions, including Literacy Gold. - A range of English support, including Literacy Gold. - Power Maths same day interventions. - Activities to support working memory. - Speech and Learning Therapy (SALT) - Art therapy, 'Drawing and Talking' and social groups in both KS1&2. - 'Talk About 'intervention for developing self-esteem and social communication skills. - Lego therapy. - Sensory breaks and circuits for pupils with sensory requirements. - Use of the sensory room.